Getting to Sold

 You’ll be able to sell your products, track sales, enhance your brand, build your following, and develop your dream of getting your art on the market.

 Getting to Sold Manual – Coming Soon

 ACWB is working with a local artist to create a learning manual for tactile or visual learners and for use in communities where training technology or traditional workshop delivery may not be available.

-The manual will support workshops so they can be delivered to an audience of a wide variety of ages and learning styles, and will be available in both digital format and printed formats, and shareable through online platforms.
+The manual will support Getting to Sold workshops, so they can be delivered to an audience of a wide variety of ages and learning styles.
+The manual will be available in both digital format and printed formats, and shareable through online platforms.

 Questions and More Information

 For questions or more information, please contact Sharon Heading, Arts Recovery Project Coordinator, at [email protected], or 780-381-6898.